gatsbyjs/gatsby-docker/README.md

 ### Append rules for the server block in nginx config

 You can mount a file to `/etc/nginx/server.conf` to extend the server block in nginx config.
-This could be useful if you have defined client only routes in GatsbyJS.
+This could be useful if you have defined client-only routes in GatsbyJS.
 For example for client only rules on path `/client-only` the content of your mounted file should be like:

   ```
   rewrite ^/client-only/([^.]*?/)$ /client-only/index.html;